project-error/npwd/README.md

   - Like, reply, retweet, report and delete your own Tweets.
   - Send emojis and images directly from the phone's gallery, or from an external url. _Gifs too!_
   - NPWD features discord logging so all reported tweets will be sent to the configured webhook.
+  - Discord logging for posted tweets with configured webhook
+  - Infinite scrolling of twitter feed
 - [Matchmaker](https://i.imgur.com/46XtZ06.jpeg)
   - Like tinder but without all the bots.
 Swipe right into romance or rejection.
   - As of v1.0, there is no filter for sexual preference.